VladyslavCherkashyn/task-manager-project/README.md

 [Task manager project deployed to Render](https://task-manager-duz7.onrender.com/)

+You can log in as a test user to use the website:

+login: guest
+password: hdskjf734kjhf

 Available functionality:
 Adding employees / Editing data about employees / deleting employees / Viewing the general list of employees and searching by it / Viewing details about an employee, a counter of completed, not completed, overdue tasks, a table of all tasks associated with a particular employee